m1ndflay3r/zsh_libmisc/README.md

 ‎
 =
 # zsh_libmisc (WIP)
-This is a collection of various utilities and functions packed into one, neat little zsh library.
+A collection of various utilities and functions packed into one, neat little zsh library.

 This library is intended to be 100% self-sufficient, and should theoretically operate with nothing but a linux kernel and static zsh.